Nonlinear stochastic receding horizon control: stability, robustness and Monte Carlo methods for control approximation: Concluding Remarks

 Efficient sampling and Monte Carlo simulation \cite{kappen2005path,morzfeld2014implicit} that reduces the variance and thus the error in the Monte Carlo based controller approximation is of interest.
 Other computational aspects of this approximation are of interest, particularly as they apply to high-dimensional implementation.

 Finally, we mention that extensions which account for partial-information feedback may be important, particularly in the stochastic framework where true state feedback is overly restrictive.
 In this setting, the coupling of stochastic RHC, and particularly the Monte Carlo approximation algorithm, with sequential Monte Carlo estimation/filtering (e.g. particle filtering \cite{cappe2005inference}) would be a natural topic for further study.
+Extensions to more general dynamical model settings may also be considered; e.g. systems with time-varying delays, high-order stochastic systems, etc.